SpektraSystems/Microsoft-Cloud-Workshop/building a resilient iaas architecture/readme.md

 * Please use the **same VM size** as per mentioned in **Lab guide** not go for other sizes as **policy** is applied so the deployment of   the VMs with other sizes will fail.

-* For Exercise 1, users should navigate to the **ODL_iaas-arch-xxxxx-03** resource group and use the already deployed resources
+* For Exercise 1, Task 1 and 2 users should use the **ODL_iaas-arch-xxxxx-03** resource group.

-* For Exercise 2 Task 2 and 2, users should use the **ODL_lift-shift-xxxxx-04** resource group and use the already deployed resources
+* For Exercise 2 Task 1 Step 1 users should navigate the **ODL_lift-shift-xxxxx-02** resource group and use the already deployed       resources like ADVM.

-* For Exercise 2 Task 3, 4 and 5, users should use the **ODL_lift-shift-xxxxx-04** resource group and use the already deployed resources
+* For Exercise 2 Task 1 users should use the **ODL_lift-shift-xxxxx-04** resource group for creating VMs **Location should be same   for the VM as per the location of LitwareVNET**.

 * For Exercise 3, users should use the **ODL_lift-shift-xxxxx-05** resource group and use the already deployed resources